-Mortality rates were based on the RP-2000 Generational Healthy Mortality Table with Scale BB.
+Mortality rates were based on the PUB-2010 Generational Healthy Mortality Table with Scale MP-2018.

-The actuarial assumptions used in the September 30, 2018 valuation were based on results of an actuarial experience study performed for the FRS Retirement Plan at July 1, 2018.
+The actuarial valuation at September 30, 2019 was based on results of an actuarial experience study (measurement date) performed for the FRS Retirement Plan at September 30, 2019.